-In September 2022, the Company entered into an Open Market Sale Agreement SM (the "September 2022 ATM Agreement") with Jefferies LLC ("Jefferies"), pursuant to which the Company may offer and sell shares of its common stock having an aggregate offering price of up to \$175.0 million from time to time at prices and on terms to be determined by market conditions at the time of offering, with Jefferies acting as its sales agent.
-Jefferies will receive a commission of 3.0% of the gross proceeds of any shares of common stock sold under the September 2022 ATM Agreement.
-During the year ended December 31, 2023, the Company sold 684,298 shares under the September 2022 ATM Agreement with Jefferies at a weighted average price of \$22.30 per share, for aggregate net proceeds of approximately \$ 14.8 million, including commissions to Jefferies as a sales agent.
-During the three months ended March 31, 2024, the Company sold 1,561,570 shares under the September 2022 ATM Agreement with Jefferies at a weighted average price of \$23.22 per share, for aggregate net proceeds of approximately \$ 35.2 million, including commissions to Jefferies as a sales agent.
+In September 2022, the Company entered into an Open Market Sale Agreement SM (the "September 2022 ATM Agreement") with Jefferies LLC ("Jefferies"), pursuant to which the Company may offer and sell shares of its common stock having an aggregate offering price of up to \$ 175.0 million from time to time at prices and on terms to be determined by market conditions at the time of offering, with Jefferies acting as its sales agent.
+Jefferies will receive a commission of 3.0 % of the gross proceeds of any shares of common stock sold under the September 2022 ATM Agreement.
+No shares were sold under the September 2022 ATM Agreement during the three months ended September 30, 2024 and 2023.
+During the nine months ended September 30, 2024, the Company sold 1,561,570 shares under the September 2022 ATM Agreement with Jefferies at a weighted average price of \$ 23.22 per share, for aggregate net proceeds of approximately \$ 35.2 million, including commissions to Jefferies as a sales agent.
+No shares were sold under the September 2022 ATM Agreement during the nine months ended September 30, 2023.